Real-Abdureh/my-weatherapp/README.md

-A weather web application made with django framework  using API from openweathermap
+A weather web Application made with django framework  using API from openweathermap